ArielMobileLab/System/README.md

 2) **Avatar Agent**: A feature that displays an AVATAR on the screen describing the passenger's feeling in the car.

 # 14. API adapter Unit

+This part is responsible for working with a couple of APIs on the global pipeline.
-Adapter: Responsible for coordination between different types of APIs that give the same data (GPS for example) to use one global pipeline line in the system.
+**Adapter**: Responsible for coordination between different types of APIs that give the same data (GPS for example) to use one global pipeline line in the system.